Something’s afoot. In Walleye, Quiltingsnatsch County. And Alice Munro’s damn well going to tell us about it.

 Must be nearin’ mid-day dinnertime-ness at the Vinesuckers’, the wizened up suspender-belted racist old salt of the earth men were saying as they sat on the steps of the Carnegie Library, mending their fly-fishing tackle and repainting the stripes on the traffic cones.

-“Get a move on, Walter!” one of them called out, and Walter replied, “Just you wait a Walleye minute!” as he ruffled the dirty blond hair of some young rapscallion who’d played hooky from school, deftly tucking some homemade buttercream fudge down the front of the lad’s shorts.
+“Get a move on, Walter!” one of them called out, and Walter replied, “Just you wait a Walleye minute!” as he ruffled the dirty blond hair of some young rapscallion who’d played hooky from school, deftly tucking some homemade buttercream fudge under the elastic waistband of the lad’s Y-fronts.

 Smack upside the head-ship

-Alaska took the freshly-licked plate and replaced on the shelf.
-“I think the pork chops were a success,” she thought, unprepared for the big smack upside the head that came out of nowhere.
+Alaska took her husband’s freshly-licked plate and placed it back on the shelf.
+“I think the pork chops were a success,” she thought— but she was unprepared for the big transgressive, erotic smack upside the head that came out of nowhere!

 And the posse of old suspender-belted reprobates, right on cue today as they had been for the past twenty years, tossed buckets of water and boxes of Cow Brand baking soda over the lot.